ciprianisamuele/webProgramming/README.md

 ## Security and privacy

-- Previously committed local credentials and API keys have been removed from the active repository history.
-- The repository contains placeholders rather than usable credentials.
 - Users must provide their own local database configuration and Google Maps API key.
 - The applications are educational prototypes and have not undergone a production security review.
 - Further validation, authorization checks, CSRF protection, upload hardening, and automated security testing would be required before deployment.